damianoneill/healthbot/docs/quickstart.md

 ## Instantiate

-Internally Healthbot uses concepts such as Topics, Rules and Playbooks to define and categorize Key Performance Indicators for different Networks or functions and hows the system should react in the event of an incident.
+Internally Healthbot uses concepts such as Topics, Rules and Playbooks to define and categorize Key Performance Indicators for Devices, Networks or functions as well as how the system should react in the event of an incident.
 In this stage we will map the KPIs that we are interested in, against the Device Grouping we created in the previous stage.

 To map KPIs against our Device Group we created in the previous stage, navigate to the Playbook page and find the **System KPIs** playbook and select the **Apply** button for this playbook.